petsc/petsc/doc/docs/manual/dmplex.rst

    DMGetLocalVector(dm, &localVec);
    DMGetGlobalVector(dm, &globalVec);

 A global vector is missing both the shared dofs which are not owned by this process, as well as *constrained* dofs.
-These constraints are meant to mimic essential boundary conditions, or Dirichlet constraints.
-They are dofs that have a given fixed value, so they are present in local vectors for assembly purposes, but absent from global vectors since they are never solved for.
+These constraints represent essential (Dirichlet) boundary conditions.
+They are dofs that have a given fixed value, so they are present in local vectors for assembly purposes, but absent from global vectors since they are never solved for during algebraic solves.

 We can indicate constraints in a local section using ``PetscSectionSetConstraintDof()``, to set the number of constrained dofs for a given point, and ``PetscSectionSetConstraintIndices()`` which indicates which dofs on the given point are constrained.
 Once we have this information, a global section can be created using ``PetscSectionCreateGlobalSection()``, and this is done automatically by the ``DM``.
 A global section returns :math:`-(dof+1)` for the number of dofs on an unowned point, and :math:`-(off+1)` for its offset on the owning process.
 This can be used to create global vectors, just as the local section is used to create local vectors.